Date last updated: 24 May 2021

 9. Processing Requirement

-The processing of personal data is a statutory requirement in accordance with the MIA’s Statute and Bye-Laws.
-Failure to provide personal data impedes us from being in a position to process and conclude registration for MIA membership.
+The processing of personal data is a statutory requirement in accordance with the MIA’s Statute and Bye-Laws and is a requirement of the MIA/ACCA JES.
+Failure to provide personal data impedes us from being in a position to conclude registration for your studentship.

 10. Automated Decision-Making and Profiling